 If working through the resource in one sitting, it should take you approximately two hours.
-4 CPD credits can be claimed for completing it, under other personal learning in the personal/professional category.
-Please upload your certificate with your reflective notes when claiming credits for this activity.
+CPD credits can be claimed for completing this tutorial.
+Further details are available here.

 When you have completed this tutorial you will be aware of:

 - the behaviours which constitute bullying, harassment and intimidation and how to define them